lucychambers/techtohuman/_posts/articles/2014-11-09-good_strategy.md

 # Writing user stories for your strategy

 I'm sure it is a common phenomenon: a strategy gets written and no-one in the team ever looks at it again.
 There are many possible reasons why this might happen.
-For one, the plan coule be totally unrealistic (you'll find out in time whether that is the case for your plan).
+For one, the plan could be totally unrealistic (you'll find out in time whether that is the case for your plan).

 However, the failure mode for strategies that this post seeks to abolish is: *Strategy document does not directly address the questions of the team*.
 Maybe you, as the team manager, get something useful from it but it can be hard to get the team to identify with the strategy, or see why they should ever use it if you don't think very hard at the outset what each of them would want to know.